 Includes details for a number of different drug collections showing the number of patients who have been prescribed particular medicines.
 Within each of the datasets the values have been grouped by patient age/gender.

-If you're registered, you can access the ‘Restricted Items’ dashboard via ePACT2.
+If you're registered, you can access the ‘Items not for routine prescribing’ dashboard via ePACT2.